kootenpv/yagmail/README.md

 In fact, it is just a wrapper for `keyring.set_password('yagmail', 'mygmailusername', 'mygmailpassword')`.

 When no password is given and the user is not found in the keyring, `getpass.getpass()` is used to prompt the user for a password.
-Upon entering this once, it will be stored in the keyring and never asked again.
+Upon entering this once, it can be stored in the keyring and never asked again.

 Another convenience can be to save a .yagmail file in your home folder, containing just the email username.
 You can then omit everything, and simply use `yagmail.SMTP()` to connect.
 Of course, this wouldn't work with more accounts, but it might be a nice default.
 Upon request I'll consider adding more details to this .yagmail file (host, port and other settings).